 - Remove skillet from the oven, give it a moment to de-molten-lavafy itself, and dive on in with your favorite crusty baguette.

 - Now would be a good time to garnish with some parsley and red pepper flakes before your eat the entire skillet!

-substitution shenanigans: Feel free to skip the celery and add extra bell pepper if needed, it’s great both ways!
+This piping hot dip is super versatile!
+Feel free to skip the celery and add extra bell pepper if needed, it’s great both ways!
 I also tested a batch with plain 2% yogurt in place of the cream cheese and it was equally delicious!
 The only issue is that it wasn’t, by nature, as creamy when you dunked on into it.
 I have to admit, though I love using yogurt in recipes, the richness of the cream cheese batch had me swooning with each bite.
 No shrimp?
 No problem!
 You can make the dip entirely with crab if you’d like.
 As always, feel free to add extra veggies; they’re delicious!